 The Longest Mountain Chains In The World

-The Andes of South America forms the longest mountain chain in the world, stretching for an estimated distance of 7,000 km (4,350 miles).
+The Andes of South America is the longest mountain range in the world, stretching for an estimated distance of 7,000 km (4,350 miles).
 It cuts across seven South American countries of Argentina, Ecuador, Venezuela, Colombia, Peru, Bolivia, and Chile.